00rders/certifications/security-plus/03_implementation/physical_security_controls.md

-01 — Physical Security Controls (Security+ Focused)
+Objective 3.5 — Physical Security Controls
 🧩 Scenario

-I listened to Professor Messer’s Security+ video on physical security controls during a stealth-mode study session while working retail.
-I intentionally focused on identifying **only the devices and concepts most likely to show up on the CompTIA Security+ exam**, filtering out overly intuitive or low-value facts like "lighting deters intruders."
+While studying Security+ implementation topics, I focused on the physical security devices most likely to appear on the exam.
+My goal was to understand which controls are high-priority for test preparation and to memorize their core function without over-focusing on overly obvious examples (e.g., lighting deters attackers).

 🔧 What I Did